gvwilson/sensibleadventures/nardica/nardica.md

 Wales explained without waiting for Iffy to ask.
 "They work better in thin atmospheres than rotors."
 A wry grin tugged at one corner of his mouth.
-I expect it's the last of its kind, too."
+"I expect it's the last of its kind, too."

 A hundred questions crowded together in Iffy's head.
 Before she could ask any of them,